· 08 February 2018 ·

 - · JPG resolutions up to 1138 x 1504 pixels

-- · This is the best reproduction I’ve found.
-Though it’s scanned from the BL’s original, there are no watermarks, making it easier to see the bleed-through of the names written on the back.
-My reversed name is visible to the left of the first four numbered figures.
-If you imagine flipping the page over and rotating it anti-clockwise so that the top edge from the front becomes the left edge on the back, you can see that the writing lines up.
+- · My name, bled through in reverse from the back, is visible to the left of the first four numbered figures.
+If you imagine flipping the page over and rotating it anti-clockwise, the top edge from the front becoming the left edge on the back, you can see that the writing lines up.

 - • Wikimedia Commons, execution drawing [wikimedia.org]